 Metalious’ book is conspicuously absent or only given the nod of allusion, as if book-readers were meant to fill in the blanks for themselves.
 Constance Mackenzie staggers Allison with the information that she’s illegitimate.
 Young Norman Page appears to be warped by the unhealthy influence of his own mother.
 The white trash Cross family lives in a ragged shack literally on the wrong side of the tracks.
 The scrubbed and poised Selena Cross seems so alien to her sordid family environment, she comes off like Marilyn Munster.
 The young folks are sexually curious, the parents are fanatically suspicious and the old folks are meddling gossipers.

 Peyton Place the movie soaks the book in a glaze of Hollywood glamour.
 In CinemaScope and color, the township is far too beautiful to be evil.
-The only real trouble is isolated, and really the fault of perverted or misguided elders.
-The problems would be easily rooted out if it weren’t for old-fashioned suspicion and ignorant gossip.
+The only real trouble is isolated with perverted or misguided elders.
+The problems would be easily rooted out were it not for old-fashioned suspicion and ignorant gossip.
 There’s no ugliness in human nature, only tragic misunderstandings.
 In other words, The Kids are Alright… just a little perplexed.

 Director Mark Robson was Val Lewton’s least interesting disciple.
 His work here plasters the film with a flat pictorial neutrality.
 Some scenes superficially resemble Picnic but it never approaches that picture’s feeling of painful romantic hopelessness.
 Even with its handsome Franz Waxman score, the film meanders pleasantly through much of its two hours and thirty-six minutes.

 Arthur Kennedy’s showoff turn as a degenerate shanty dad also got a nomination, and so did Russ Tamblyn’s neurotic kid Norman.
-He straightens out in the military, the Conservative’s cure for all teen ills.
+He straightens out in the Conservative’s cure for all teen ills, the military.
 Tamblyn and Kennedy’s vote was split, so say the Oscar experts, guaranteeing that neither would win.
 Ditto for the bright young actresses Hope Lange and Diane Varsi.
 Lange already had movie experience and would continue with a varied career.
 The sensitive newcomer Varsi was quite adventurous.
 She took only a couple more film roles (Compulsion) before walking out on her Fox contract.
-She then came back several years later to appear almost exclusively in AIP exploitation pictures.
-These fresh young actresses are what’s really worthwhile about seeing Peyton Place.
-Nobody else stands out, even when each is given an emotional highlight.
+She then came back several years later to appear almost exclusively in A.I.P. exploitation pictures.
+These fresh young actresses are what’s really worthwhile about Peyton Place.
+Nobody else stands out even when given an emotional highlight.
 As Selena’s mother, Betty Field has little to do but look helpless and unhappy.

 We’re told that Peyton Place was only doing so-so box office when Lana Turner and her daughter became caught up in the highly publicized Johnny Stompanato murder investigation.
 The tabloid sensation boosted ticket sales and sent Turner’s popularity soaring.